 PHA grants support promising PH scientists and clinicians who study new methods for early detection, new treatments to prevent the onset of PH, and ultimately a cure.

-This award, named for PHA’s first President & CEO, Rino Aldrighetti, was established and sponsorship support provided by Actelion Pharmaceuticals US, Inc. Established at PHA’s 12th International PH Conference and Scientific Sessions in June 2016, the program supports the careers of young investigators who are likely to make a strong and sustained impact in PAH research.
+This award, named for PHA’s first president and CEO, Rino Aldrighetti, was established in 2016 at PHA’s 12th International PH Conference and Scientific Sessions with sponsorship from Actelion Pharmaceuticals U.S. Inc. The program supports the careers of young investigators who likely will make a strong, sustained impact in PH research.